ojessen/whiskyTastings/README.md

 whiskyTastings
 ==============

-A little shiny app to explore whisky tastings
+A little shiny app to explore whisky tastings.
+To have a working map, you need to register a google api key.

 I shamelessly copied most of the code from [Revolution][revo].